iAmNsengi/regexcraft/Notes.md

 *AppModule* is the main module of a NestJs app and it is used to connect ot other modules of our NestJs application.
 (It is the root module)

+-> Controllers: Handles incoming Http requests and routes them to appropriate handler -> Service: contains business logic or the module.
+Handles data access, calculation and other core funtions.
+-> Entity: Defines the structure of database entities, Used when interacting with database like TypeORM -> Test File: Contains the unit test for the controller to ensure its functionality.